YieldMaxCalc

 Where does this LOW dividend data come from?

-Dividend records are sourced from Financial Modeling Prep's official dividend calendar and cross-referenced against issuer press releases.
+Dividend records are sourced from official issuer dividend calendars and cross-referenced against press releases.
 Ex-dates and payment dates are the official dates as reported.
 For YieldMax funds specifically, we also ingest the weekly announcement press releases — that is why YieldMax ticker pages show upcoming announcements.